spotinst/help/src/docs/ocean/features/revert-to-lower-cost-node.md

 *  No ongoing replacement in the relevant Virtual Node Group.
 *  A smaller instance type than the running one is configured in the configuration.

 Then, Ocean will individually replace all the relevant nodes in the Virtual Node Group.
-Each time the process is triggered, it will replace up to one instance in a VNG.
-(Nodes from different VNGs can be replaced at the same time.)
+Each time the process is triggered, it will replace up to one instance in a Virtual Node Group.
+(Nodes from different Virtual Node Groups can be replaced at the same time.)
 - If the cluster is set to utilize reserved instances (RIs), the autoscaler will try to launch RIs first.
 - If there is no spot available and there is a smaller on-demand (OD) instance that is also cheaper, Ocean will try to replace the instance with that OD instance.